processone/docs.ejabberd.im/content/admin/guide/configuration.md

 	configured value is used.
 The allowed values are integers and ’undefined’.
 Default value: ’undefined’.

+`c2s_hibernate: Timeout|hibernate`

+:   The timeout in milliseconds before the c2s processes will be hibernated.
+    Default value: ’90000’

+`receiver_hibernate: Timeout|hibernate`

+:   The timeout in milliseconds before the receiver processes will be hibernated.
+    Default value: ’90000’

 `route_subdomains: local|s2s`

 :   Defines if ejabberd must route stanzas directed to subdomains